nickodelab/tourradar/README.md

 ### What sort of optimizations would you suggest for better UI/UX?
 Are there any tools/metrics that can help to achieve and/or measure these goals?

 There are a lot of factors to improve both User Interface and User Experience.
-For example, the quality of the content or how easy it is to find what you are trying to do are key factors.
-You must keep your users in mind and show the content in a form easy to read and fast to navigate.
+For example, the quality of the content or how easy it is to find what you are trying to do, are key factors.
+You must keep your users in mind and show the content in an easy way to read and fast to navigate.

--   From a UI perspective, you must the every component design in a elegant way and coherent with the business corporate image
+-   From a UI perspective, you must design every component in an elegant way and coherent with the business corporate image

 -   From a UX perspective, the page performance plays an important rol.
 There are several tools and techniques to test the performance of a page and you must optimize the size of any local resource and always minimize them on production servers.
 To provide the fastest delivery you must use a CDN to serve resources and images.
 Also, it’s highly recommended to try to maintain the load times as shortener as you can.